polixir/RLAssistant/README.md

 ### Step3: handle your historical experiments.

-The methods to handle the experiments can be splitted into the following modules:
+The methods to handle the experiments can be split into the following modules:

 **Query**